timhettler/Bird-Match/README.markdown

 * Option to only use birds found in specific region
 * Limit photo search to specific groups?
+* Create family relationships so that offered birds are more similar, thus making the quiz a bit harder.
 * Preserve user score